Montreuil-sur-Mer: History

 Montreuil-sur-Mer was the headquarters of the British Army in France during the First World War from March 1916 until it closed in April 1919.
 The military academy there provided excellent facilities for GHQ.

 Montreuil-sur-Mer was chosen as GHQ for a wide variety of reasons.
-It was on a main road from London to Paris—the two chief centers of the campaign—though not on a main railway line, which would have been an inconvenience.
+It was on a main road from London to Paris—the two chief centres of the campaign—though not on a main railway line, which would have been an inconvenience.
 It was not an industrial town and so avoided the complications alike of noise and of a possibly troublesome civil population.
 It was from a telephone and motor transit point of view in a very central situation to serve the needs of a Force which was based on Dunkirk, Calais, Boulogne, Dieppe, and Le Havre, and had its front stretching from the River Somme to beyond the Belgian frontier.

 Haig staff member Sir Frank Fox OBE wrote a critically acclaimed contemporary account of the headquarters in 1916, originally published under the pseudonym "GSO", called G.H.Q.
 (Montreuil-sur-Mer) His work in the QMG's Directorate in the final offensive against the German Army resulted in his being awarded the OBE (Military) He was also Mentioned in Despatches.

 General Haig was quartered in the nearby Château de Beaurepaire, 2 mi southeast of the town on the D138.
 There is a plaque on the château wall to commemorate this.

 King George V, accompanied by Haig, made a triumphant passage through Montreuil-sur-Mer on his way to Paris on 27 November 1918.

 A statue of Haig on horseback, commemorating his stay, can be seen outside the theatre on the Place Charles de Gaulle.
 During the German occupation of the town during the Second World War, the statue was taken down.
 It was never found and is thought to have been melted down.
 It was rebuilt in the 1950s, using the sculptor's original mould.